Lagos: Social situation, informal economy

+Crime

+The Council on Foreign Relations' Nigeria Security Tracker continuously records homicides (murder, manslaughter, etc.) by criminals, religious zealots (such as Boko Haram) and police attacks in Nigeria for each state.

+Strikingly, according to the NST, Nigeria's two largest cities, Lagos and Kano, are significantly safer than rural areas when it comes to homicides.
+For Lagos State, the NST shows 135 such violent deaths in the past 24 months (as of July 2023), or 5.6 annually for every million inhabitants (for comparison, the United Kingdom's crime statistics in 2022 counted 10 homicides per million inhabitants or Turkey's 24).
+For Nigeria as a whole, this figure is 93, with 62% of these cases attributable to police violence (mainly vigilante justice).
+Boko Haram plays a negligible role (as of 2023) in Lagos.

 Education

 The Lagos State Government operates state schools.
 The education system is the 6-3-3-4 system, which is practiced throughout the country (as well as by many other members of the Economic Community of West African States).
 The levels are Primary, Junior Secondary School (JSS), Senior Secondary School (SSS), and university.
 All children are offered basic education, with a special focus now on the first nine years.
 Many of the schools in Nigeria are federally funded and usually are boarding schools.
 A few examples are the Federal government college Odogbolu (FGCOdogbolu), the Federal government girls' college Sagamu (FGGCSagamu), and the Federal government college Kano (FGCKano).
-The state of Lagos has its own federally funded high schools namely Federal government college Ijanikin also known as FGC Lagos, King's College Lagos and Queen's College Lagos.
+The state of Lagos has its own federally funded high schools namely Federal government college Ijanikin also known as FGC Lagos, King's College Lagos, and Queen's College Lagos.

-Lagos is home to various postsecondary schools, universities, and other vocational institutions that are either operated by the government or private entities.
+Lagos is home to postsecondary schools, universities, and other vocational institutions that are either operated by the government or private entities.